Particle algorithms for maximum likelihood training of latent variable models: THE MEAN-FIELD LIMITS AND THE TIME-DISCRETIZATION BIAS

-where $h_G,h_N,h_M$ respectively denote the optimal step sizes for PGA, PQN, and PMGA, and $\rho_G,\rho_N,\rho_M$ the corresponding radii.
+where $h_G,h_N,h_M$ respectively denote the optimal step sizes for PGD, PQN, and PMGD, and $\rho_G,\rho_N,\rho_M$ the corresponding radii.
 Note that, $\rho_{G}\geq \rho_{N}\geq \rho_{M}$ whenever $D_x\geq 4$.
-Hence, with the exception of very low dimensional cases, and with the step sizes well-tuned, PQN will outperform PGA.
-PMGA will always outperform either.
-Moreover, $\rho_G\to1$ as $D_x\to\infty$ and, hence, PGA's speed of convergence degenerates with increasing latent space dimension regardless of the step size $h$ that we use.
+Hence, except for very low dimensional cases with well-tuned step sizes, PQN will outperform PGD.
+PMGD will always outperform either.
+Moreover, $\rho_G\to1$ as $D_x\to\infty$ and, hence, PGD's convergence speed degenerates with increasing latent space dimension regardless of the step size $h$ that we use.
 That of PQN does not and, if we tune the algorithm well, will be $\cal{O}([2/3]^k)$ for all $D_x$.
-Setting $h:=1$ in~\eqref{eq:margradmfhiermu}, we find that, regardless of $D_x$, PMGA's parameter estimates will converge in a single step, at least in the mean-field regime.
-Of course, this fails to materialize when we run the algorithm in practice because the noise in~\eqref{eq:margradmfhier} exacts an $\cal{O}(1/\sqrt{KND_x})$ error in our time-averaged estimates, which is what we see in Fig.~\ref{fig:hier}\textbf{c} (similar considerations also apply to PGA and PQN in stationarity).
+Setting $h:=1$ in~\eqref{eq:margradmfhiermu}, we find that, regardless of $D_x$, PMGD's parameter estimates will converge in a single step, at least in the mean-field regime.
+Of course, this fails to materialize when we run the algorithm in practice because the noise in~\eqref{eq:margradmfhier} exacts an $\cal{O}(1/\sqrt{KND_x})$ error in our time-averaged estimates, which is what we see in Fig.~\ref{fig:hier}\textbf{c} (similar considerations also apply to PGD and PQN in stationarity).
 Lastly, we ought to mention that we have observed these behaviours replicated across other numerical experiments, hinting that they might hold more widely.
 However, until an analysis establishing so becomes available, we only count this as anecdotal evidence.

-\section{The continuum limits and the finite-population-size bias}
+\section{THE CONTINUUM LIMITS AND THE FINITE-POPULATION-SIZE BIAS}